-class Inflow (domain, rate=0.0, center=None, radius=None, polygon=None, default_rate=None, verbose=False) Module: shallow_water.shallow_water_domain domain is the domain being evolved.
+class Inflow (domain, rate=0.0, center=None, radius=None, polygon=None, default_rate=None, verbose=False)

 This is a general class for inflow and abstraction of water according to a given rate of change.
 This class will always modify the stage quantity.